oracle-livelabs/adb/adb-azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

     ![This image shows the result of performing the above step.](./images/variable2.png " ")

-- Grant execute to moviestream user
+- Grant execute to the moviestream user

     ```
     <copy>